deepti0011/deeptisharma1110/index.md

 2020mt93112

-PROJECT - OPENSOURCE SOFTWARE ENGINEERING
+PROJECT - OPEN SOURCE SOFTWARE ENGINEERING

 Pursuing "Master of Technology in Software Engineering" from BITS Pilani as WILP for the year 2020-2022.